Lightweight transforms do not support executing PySpark queries. Instead, queries must be written using alternative APIs.

 Copied!1 2 3 4 5 6 7 8

-@lightweight @transform(output=Output('/Project/folder/output'), dataset=Input('/Project/folder/input')) def compute(output, dataset): polars_df = dataset.polars() # polars_df is a polars.DataFrame object lazy_df = dataset.polars(lazy=True) # activate streaming mode, lazy_df is a polars.LazyFrame pandas_df = dataset.pandas() # pandas_df is a pandas.DataFrame arrow_table = dataset.arrow() # arrow_table is a pyarrow.Table out.write_table(lazy_df) # any of the above formats can be passed to write_table
+@lightweight @transform(output=Output('/Project/folder/output'), dataset=Input('/Project/folder/input')) def compute(output, dataset): polars_df = dataset.polars() # polars_df is a polars.DataFrame object lazy_df = dataset.polars(lazy=True) # activate streaming mode, lazy_df is a polars.LazyFrame pandas_df = dataset.pandas() # pandas_df is a pandas.DataFrame arrow_table = dataset.arrow() # arrow_table is a pyarrow.Table output.write_table(lazy_df) # any of the above formats can be passed to write_table

 Refer to the above snippet to see the available dataset formats.
 Note that calling dataset.pandas()